HasanAshab/three-tier-devops-aws/blog.md

-# Building a Production-Ready Three-Tier DevOps Pipeline on AWS
+# Production-Ready Three-Tier Architecture on AWS with DevOps Best Practices

 *A deep dive into Infrastructure as Code, CI/CD automation, and cloud architecture best practices*